14 Idaho School Employees Suspended For Dressing Up As Mexicans & MAGA Wall For Halloween

 — Leah McElrath (@leahmcelrath) November 2, 2018

-On Saturday morning, the board launched an investigation into their actions, and issued a statement about the teachers’ actions.
+On Saturday morning, the board launched an investigation into their actions and issued a statement about the teachers’ actions.

 “This type of behavior has no place in education and certainly is not tolerated here at Middleton School District.
 This situation is being taken very seriously.
 This is an unfortunate incident of very poor judgment.
 Yet it is not indicative of the Middleton School District or our teachers as a whole.”